inspec/inspec-aws/docs/resources/aws_efs_mount_target.md

 ### Ensure that the life cycle state is available.

     describe aws_efs_mount_target(mount_target_id: 'MOUNT_TARGET_ID') do
-        its('life_cycle_state') { should eq 'available' }
+        its('life_cycle_state') { should eq 'AVAILABLE' }
     end

 ## Matchers

 This InSpec audit resource has the following special matchers.
-For a full list of available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).
+For a full list of the available matchers, please visit our [Universal Matchers page](https://www.inspec.io/docs/reference/matchers/).

 The controls will pass if the `describe` method returns at least one result.